 PEST Analysis

-Although not as popular as the other two industry analysis methods, large institutions and analysts use the PEST analysis framework to understand the macro-environmental factors affecting an industry.
-The components of this industrial analysis method include the following:
+Large institutions and analysts use the PEST analysis framework to understand the macro-environmental factors affecting an industry.
+The components of this industry analysis method include the following:

 - Political factors